apache/ignite/modules/ducktests/tests/ducktests_remote/docs/internals.md

 `[pytest]` in `tox.ini` collects `check_*.py` files, `Check` classes and `check_*` functions, which is why the files are named that way. `checks/fake_transport.py` provides a recording transport that simulates a small filesystem and returns canned output for commands matching a needle.
-The only subprocess in the suite is the deliberate one that proves the ducktape import boundary still holds.
+Two kinds of subprocess are deliberate: the one that proves the ducktape import boundary still holds, and the short `python -c` scripts that `check_remote_progress.py` uses to prove output really is read as it arrives.
+Nothing else spawns anything.

 Checks are named as sentences — `check_lists_replace_and_do_not_concatenate` — because the name is the specification and shows up in the failure output.